gabryBussone/CODE4DREAM/README.md

 1. **Get the necessary materials**:
    - Ensure you have a Leap Motion and Unity installed on your computer.
+       -To install Unity, go to [https://unity.com/] and download the software.
+Then, select the version you need.

 2. **Access the GitHub repository**:
    - Visit the CODE4DREAM repository on GitHub at [https://github.com/gabryBussone/CODE4DREAM].